GO UP

 Telecom operators in Africa pushing to cut roaming charges on the continent

-Mobile phone users in Kenya and other African countries will soon enjoy cheaper cross-border call rates, if a push spearheaded by Kenya for regional telecom operators to cut roaming charges in Africa becomes successful. africa roaming charges
+Mobile phone users in Kenya and other African countries will soon enjoy cheaper cross-border call rates if a push spearheaded by Kenya for regional telecom operators to cut roaming charges in Africa becomes successful.

-ICT Cabinet Secretary Joe Mucheru says mobile phone users would pay reduced tariffs for calling a different network in a neighbouring country as part of an initiative to boost integration and modernisation seeking to scrap roaming charges.
+ICT Cabinet Secretary Joe Mucheru says mobile phone users would pay reduced tariffs for calling a different network in a neighboring country as part of an initiative to boost integration and modernization seeking to scrap roaming charges.

-Roaming refers to a mobile phone being used outside the range of its native network and connecting to another available cell network at the new location.
+Roaming refers to a mobile phone being used outside the range of its native network and connecting to another available cell network at a new location.

 As such if the plan is successful, those roaming will not be charged for receiving calls.
 Most Kenyans like their African peers prefer buying a local prepaid SIM card to stay connected when travelling abroad because it is much cheaper than opting for international roaming charges.